How to Sign Up for Traffic School: Quick and Easy Steps

 A person filling out a form at a desk, with a sign-up sheet and a pen in front of them

-Once you finish traffic school, there are a few important steps to take.
+Once you finish traffic school, there are a few important steps to remember regarding proof submission and how it affects your record.

 Submitting Proof to the Court

-After completing traffic school, you’ll get a certificate of completion.
+After completing traffic school, you’ll receive a certificate of completion.

 This is super important!
-You need to send this to the court ASAP.
+You need to send this to the court as soon as you can.

 Most courts give you about 3 weeks to do this.